simonuxc/Beginner-friendly-DNN/README.md

 ```math
 C = \frac{1}{2}*\sum_{k=1}^M(\hat{y_i} - y_i)^2
 ```
+## Derivatives of cost function to necessary variables - calculating gradient
 Now onto derivatives.
 In order to calculate gradient for each weight we have to calculate the partial derivative of cost with respect to that weight.
 Therefore, we want to find:
 ```math
 \frac{\partial{C}}{\partial{W_{ij}}^{(n)}}